 The Cape Coral Police Department handles hundreds of calls for service a week and we are constantly trying to learn and improve the way we do things.
 As the citizens we serve, your feedback is important to us and is a valuable learning and training tool.
 Did you have a recent interaction with one of our officers?
 Would you like to give that officer a pat on the back or just tell us how that interaction went?
 We'd like to know.
-Click on the link below to fill out the Police Officer Interaction Form.
+Click on the button below to fill out the Employee Interaction Form.

 The Cape Coral Police Department recognizes its responsibility, both to itself and to the public, to thoroughly investigate all complaints of misconduct brought against it members.